 We have companies looking for opportunistic PR column inches with their ‘future of work’ pronouncements, which have covered the spectrum: from WFH being an aberration and everyone being back in the office by the end of the summer to whole workforces being offered the chance to WFH for ever more…as if that was somehow a good thing.

 The sense, as ever, is to be found somewhere in the middle, with the mooted ‘hybrid’ model of some days in the office, some at home offering lots of upside, not too much down.
 But it skates over two issues.
 One, a huge number of workers don’t have a job that they can do from their home office or kitchen table; life for them will be pretty much as it’s always been, on the shop floor, on the production line, in the cab, on site.
-Second, regardless of where people work, or what job they do, the challenge will still remain of how to ensure the best possible employee experience for everyone.
+Second, regardless of where people work, or what job they do, the challenge will still remain of how to ensure the best possible employee experience for everyone - and to reap the employee engagement benefit as a consequence.

 When Covid is firmly in our rear-view mirror, we will still have human nature, worker mentality, workplace environment, managerial style and corporate culture all pressing together and forcing upwards under pressure those perennial issues such as performance and productivity, efficiency and effectiveness, wellness and equality, retention and loyalty, feedback and improvement.
 There may be a Covid dividend, with workforces feeling more connected and cohesive through their collective efforts; but equally, there may be a Covid penalty, with fatigued or furloughed workers not contributing as they might otherwise.